Vuizur/ebook_dictionary_creator/README.md

 Contributions and feedback about words that are not displayed correctly or unhelpful definitions (I tried to remove them all/link them to parent definitions) are always welcome.
 Additionally, you can tell me if the dictionary for your language is missing essential information.

+### Example usage
+    dict_creator = DictionaryCreator("Czech", "English")
+    dict_creator.download_data_from_kaikki()
+    dict_creator.create_database()
+    dict_creator.export_to_tabfile()
+    dict_creator.export_to_kindle(
+        kindlegen_path="C:/Users/hanne/AppData/Local/Amazon/Kindle Previewer 3/lib/fc/bin/kindlegen.exe",
+        try_to_fix_failed_inflections=False, # This tries to fix kindle's problems with inflections.
+        # For example, if oso is in the dictionary as a headword, it will only display this headword,
+        # - if oso is the inflection of osar, osar will not be found.
+This tries to fix it.
+        # Currently only works for latin scripts.
+        author="Vuizur",
+        title="Czech to English dictionary",
+        mobi_path="Czech-English-dict",
+    )
+    dict_creator.export_to_stardict("Vuizur", "Czech to English dictionary", "Czech-English-dict.ifo")

 ### Available languages (see in releases):
 * Spanish
 * German